morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * Test: test using CodeBuild from previous lab, update IAM policy to give access to S3 bucket aws-devops-lily1234
 * Deploy: CodeDeploy from previous lab

+### CodePipeline - Artifacts, encryption and S3

+#### Artifacts

+Artifacts is the way for the stages in the CodePipeline to communicate one another.
+Artifacts are passed around between each stages.

+Artifacts produced from Pipeline will be stored in S3 bucket you specified when you create the pipleline.
+So S3 is the backbone of CodePipeline.
+CodePipeline interacts with S3 many times to store and retrieve the artifacts.